 Many salespeople use a cold email as a key tool to try to engage with a sales prospect.
 We say “cold” in the same way that we refer to a cold call in that you are sending an email to someone that you do not have an existing relationship or dialogue with.

-Using email instead of a phone call, or just before reaching out with a call, can have a lot of benefits but there are definitely some things to keep in mind in order to improve your results and effectiveness.
+Using email instead of a phone call, or just before reaching out with a call, can have a lot of benefits, but there are definitely some things to keep in mind in order to improve your results and effectiveness.

-1. Avoid the insta-delete
+1. Avoid the instant delete

 Your initial goal is to not get your email insta-deleted.
 This is where a prospect either deletes your email without looking at it or deletes it with just a very quick glance (a couple of seconds).
-If you can design your email so that you minimize this insta-delete, you will greatly improve your results.
+If you can design your email so that you minimize this instant delete, you will greatly improve your results.

 2. Don’t design your email to have a one-to-many appearance